 These are the firefly lights we got from ‘Amazon‘.
 (Also called fairy lights!)
-They were $49.99.
-We bought a 1000 light string that was 333 feet long.
+They were $49.99 when we bought them.
+We bought a 1000 light string that was 328 feet long.
 It allowed us to make a seamless tree with our 9 foot ceiling.
 The turn over seems to be high on this product, so in case our main link to what we bought stops working, here is a more general link for firefly lights on Amazon.

 We purchased 2 pieces of inexpensive MDF from Home Depot.
 We didn’t have a large enough vehicle to get the 4 foot by 4 foot piece that we wanted for the base, so we bought two 2’x4′ pieces and just duct taped them together at home.
 Yep, duct tape works for that too!
-Don’t worry, no one will see it once you finish your DIY Christmas tree!
+Don’t worry, no one will see it once you finish your fairy light Christmas tree!
 As you can see, we used a pencil and string to draw a circle on the wood.
 We then used a jigsaw to cut out the circle.
 You can adjust your base for a small space by choosing to make it a half circle against a wall, or use a smaller round plywood base.
 One of the perks of making a DIY Christmas tree is that you can customize it to fit your floor space.

 We screwed the small cup hooks into the edge of the Christmas tree base approximately every 4 3/4 of an inch.
 You could use a marker to make sure they stay an equal distance apart.
 We had to tap the tops with a hammer to get them to grab before we screwed them in.
 You could also pre drill holes, but make sure the holes are slightly smaller than the thread of the hook.

 It helps to have an extra hand to unwind firefly lights while you are going up and down a stepladder, wrapping them around the hooks to create the shape of a Christmas tree.
 Remember to try not to bend the wires too sharply or treat the firefly lights too roughly.
 Firefly lights are special because they have a copper wire that stays where you bend it.
 But it also makes it easier to break connections inside those tiny wires.
 We had no problems with our string, but we have read reviews warning people to be more careful with firefly lights than they would with regular string lights.
 And some brands are better than others!

-Make sure you gently pull the wires taut between each hook.
+Make sure you gently pull the firefly light wires taut between each hook.
 Gently!

 And now we have the best DIY Christmas tree we ever made, using only firefly lights!
 This tree is so pretty, you don’t need ornaments!
 The photos don’t do it justice.
 The lights magically glow off every reflective surface in the room.
 Ok, onto finishing the look!

 We then wrapped the outside edge of the base in mixed evergreen garland.
-Just because this is an alternative Christmas tree doesn’t mean we can’t have some green!
+Just because this is an alternative Christmas tree doesn’t mean we can’t have some green holiday decor!
 We considered using white feather boas from a previous glam Christmas theme, but we really wanted the greenery.
 Use your imagination!

 With the extra lights at the end of the strand, we wound them around the garland.
 Then with the last tail of the lights, we ran it under the tree skirt and wrapped the base of the poinsettia pot to give it a glow.